GlobalFoundries: Fab 3E

 Fab 3E, located in Tampines, Singapore.
 This fab produces 180 nm wafers for use in selected automotive IC products, High Voltage power management IC and Mixed-Signal products with embedded non-volatile memory technology.

 In January 2019 GlobalFoundries announced that it had agreed to sell its Fab 3E in Singapore to Vanguard International Semiconductor Corporation with transfer of ownership set to be completed on December 31, 2019.

 Fab 6

 Fab 6 located in Woodlands, Singapore, is a copper fabrication facility that is capable of manufacturing integrated CMOS and RFCMOS products for applications such as Wi-Fi & Bluetooth devices at 180 to 110 nm processes.
-The facility was later converted to 300mm and merged with Fab 7, a facility for manufacturing products based on the 300 nm node.
+The facility was later converted to 300mm and merged with Fab 7, a facility for manufacturing products based on 300mm wafer technology.

 Fab 9

-Fab 9, located in the village of Essex Junction, Vermont, United States, near Vermont's largest city of Burlington, became part of GlobalFoundries operations with the acquisition of IBM Microelectronics.
+Fab 9, located in the city of Essex Junction, Vermont, United States, near Vermont's largest city of Burlington, became part of GlobalFoundries operations with the acquisition of IBM Microelectronics.
 The fab manufactures technologies down to the 90 nm node and is the largest private employer within the state of Vermont.
 The site also hosted a captive mask shop, with development efforts down to the 7 nanometer node, until it was sold to Toppan in 2019.